-My son eventually learned to poop in the potty, even after months of accidents.
+My son did learn to poop in the potty, even after months of accidents.
 And when his brothers came along, I knew better than to stress about it.
 I knew it could take some time—yup, even up to a year—for kids to poop in the potty.

 Get more tips:

-- Potty Training Books for Toddlers to Ease Their Anxiety
+- Potty Training Books to Ease Your Toddler’s Anxiety